DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-02-15-new-course-wizard-available.md

 All school direct users are required to [submit a google form](/publish-teacher-training-courses/new-course-google-form) to request a new course.

-After recieving the request, DfE support creates the course manually and notifies both the school direct and associated accredited body via email of the new course’s availability.
+After receiving the request, DfE support creates the course manually and notifies both the school direct and associated accredited body via email of the new course’s availability.

 ## How to access the new course wizard via URL